waynodiablo/Oystercard/yelpv3.md

 # Yelp

+***As you know, as with all Makers Academy materials, there may be subtle errors in the following code snippets.
+Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ### V3 Walkthrough

 In this version of our app, we want to tidy up the UX (user experience).
 It would be nice if our restaurants showed their average rating.
 It would also be cool if the page didn't refresh when we clicked on a link but updated dynamically.